-The regulatory network is consistent with the experiment data if there are total labelings of edges and vertices (for each experiment P) such that the label of every non-input vertex V is explained by the influence of some of its regulators U, where the influence is the product $S \star T$ of the edge label S and the label T of U (in experiment P).
-In the practice of systems biology, regulatory networks and experiment data often turn out to be mutually inconsistent, which makes it highly non-trivial to draw biologically meaningful conclusions in an automated way.
-To address this shortage, several repair operations were devised in (Gebser et al. 2010), which can be enabled via facts of the form $\mathtt{repair}(K, J, W)$, where K indicates a certain kind of admissible repair operations, J a priority level, and W a weight.
-The repair operations R to apply are selected via the rule in Line 14 of Listing 5, and their effects are propagated via the rules in Line 18-29, thus obtaining total edge and vertex labelings witnessing the reestablishment of consistency.
-Given that applications of repair operations modify a regulatory network or experiment data, we are interested in applying few operations only, which is expressed by the #minimize statement in Line 33.
+Listing 7.
+Encoding of repair wrt regulatory networks and experiment data (repair.lp).

+repair operations, J a priority level, and W a weight.
+The repair operations R to apply are selected via the rule in Line 14 of Listing 7, and their effects are propagated via the rules in Line 18-29, thus obtaining total edge and vertex labelings witnessing the reestablishment of consistency.
+Given that applications of repair operations modify a regulatory network or experiment data (depending on the kind of operations), we are interested in applying few operations only, which is expressed by the #minimize statement in Line 33.